-On November 4th, the Cranbrook administration, which is largely Jewish, had campus police go through and tear down Palestinian flags, including within personal studios.
-Simultaneously, an email of warning went out to students.
+On November 4th, the Cranbrook administration, which reportedly has a large Israel-favoring representation, prompted campus police to go through and tear down Palestinian flags, including within personal studios.
+Simultaneously, an email of warning went out to all students.

-This is short-sighted, reactionary, self-defeating behavior on the part of the college, supported by powerful brokers.
-Sadly, it is beyond controversial.
+This is short-sighted, self-defeating behavior on the part of the college.
+Sadly, it is more than controversial.
 Suppression is taking a direct toll on the welfare of students, alumni, and the art itself.
 Both within the school and through associated galleries.
 Free speech and assertion of human rights is not antisemitism, no matter anyone’s political desperation.

 Detroit Art Needs Cranbrook Leadership to Step Up

-At every turn, there is a frustrated effort to separate the Palestinians from Hamas.
-Apparently, Cranbrook doesn’t make the distinction either.
+At every turn, there are frustrated efforts to separate the Palestinians from Hamas.
+Apparently, Cranbrook doesn’t make any such distinction.

 Does Cranbrook have a university board that could make leadership accountable for what is happening on the campus?
 Of course, that would require truth and transparency.
 They could start with this truth: Hamas is a terrorist organization, dedicated to the destruction of the state of Israel, and Hamas is not representative of the Palestinian people as a whole.